-White House economic adviser Kevin Hassett leaving this summer: report
+White House economic adviser Kevin Hassett leaving this summer

 Hassett returned to the White House because of coronavirus

-White House economic adviser Kevin Hassett will depart his unpaid position this summer, according to a report on Monday.
+White House economic adviser Kevin Hassett will depart his unpaid position this summer, the White House confirmed to Fox News on Monday.

 Continue Reading Below